 (I18N:LANGUAGE-INFORMATION

-This is an interface to
+&OPTIONAL item)This is an interface to

-nl_langinfo
+nl_langinfo (UNIX)

-and GetLocaleInfo
+and GetLocaleInfo (Win32).

-is missing or NIL
+When item is missing or NIL,

-return all available information as a LIST
+return all available information as a LIST.

-These notes document CLISP version 2.49.93+ | Last modified: 2018-02-19 |
+| These notes document CLISP version 2.49.93+ | Last modified: 2018-02-19 |